 Holocaust Memorial Day 2018

-Holocaust Memorial Day occurs every year on the date of the liberation of the Polish concentration camps on the 27th January 1945.
+Holocaust Memorial Day occurs every year on the date of the liberation of the concentration camps in Poland on the 27th January 1945.
 The day aims to bring humanity together so that society can reflect on past mistakes, learn from them and progress into a community with one collective race of compassionate humans in the hope of creating a better future.

 In anticipation for 2018’s date, Liverpool’s Guild of Students was lucky enough to have a visit from Holocaust survivor Joanna Millan (born Bela Rosenthal), where the many who turned up were fortunate to listen to her own, personal story concerning the Nazi regime, her experiences of concentration camps and life after liberation.

 Bela Rosenthal was born in 1942 Berlin and was taken into the Theresienstadt concentration camp just outside of Prague in 1943 along with her mother.
 After her mother died of tuberculosis, Bela was left an orphan and began to form a family in the horrific camp with five other children of a similar age.
 When the camp was liberated in 1945, Bela was flown to England where she was eventually adopted by a Jewish family in London.
 Here, Bela’s name was changed to the ‘less-German’ name Joanna and she continued to face post-war anti-Semitism and discrimination both at school and in the streets.

 Although Joanna suffered greatly during her time in the concentration camps with illness, disease and hunger whilst also being constantly surrounded by death, her life was able to return to some form of normality in a progressed society many years after the war.
 However, not all could be as lucky as Joanna and the other 900,000 survivors.